succinctlabs/rsp-tests/README.md

 The resulting `./data/dump.rdb` file is the new cache.

+> [!TIP]
+>
+> `erpc` does not cache responses when block finality is unknown, so the first few responses might not be persisted.
+Run the generation script twice to ensure cache integrity.

 ## Configuring RPC

 RPC must be configured To [generate a new cache](#generating-cache).
 It can also be optionally used when [using the cache](#using-the-cache) to provide a fallback for requests not already covered by the cache.